maizzle/maizzle.com/content/docs/introduction.md

 Because of the lack of standards and the wildly varying [CSS support in email clients](https://www.caniemail.com/), there are many techniques that email developers use to code responsive emails.

-Maizzle doesn't have an opinion on how you should code your emails: from _spongy_ to _fluid_ and _responsive_ to _hybrid_, everything is supported, so you're free to use whatever technique you like or need.
+Maizzle doesn't have an opinion on how you should code your emails: from _spongy_ to _fluid_ and _responsive_ to _hybrid_, everything is supported, so you're free to use whatever technique you like (or need).

-Maizzle comes with Tailwind CSS screens configured for a _desktop-first responsive_ approach, which is the opposite of what you might be used to: utility classes will target desktop viewports while the [responsive variants](https://tailwindcss.com/docs/responsive-design) will override them for mobile clients:
+Tailwind CSS screens are configured for a _desktop-first responsive_ approach, which is the opposite of what you might be used to in web development.

+Utility classes will target desktop viewports by default and the [responsive variants](https://tailwindcss.com/docs/responsive-design) will override them for small screen sizes:

 <code-sample title="tailwind.config.js">